jdodgen/MQTT-home/linux/simple_jpg_tunnel/readme.md

-tunnel results from a url request to a server when requested.
+tunnel between local computer to a cloud server/vps Use for accessing jpgs